 [Also Read: 14 Weeks Pregnant]

 Screening tests for blood proteins and signs of Down syndrome or genetic defects are done at this stage.
 Female foetuses show more mouth movements compared to males.
 The foetus is about 5 inches in length and 2 ounces in weight.
 A noticeable bump appears near the belly button.
-You will also experience Braxton-Hicks contractions in your abdomen.
-Contact a doctor if you experience more than four contractions an hour and uncomfortable and frequent discharge of mucus in the vagina.
+You may also experience Braxton-Hicks contractions in your abdomen.
+Contact a doctor if you experience more than four contractions an hour and uncomfortable and frequent discharge of mucus in the vagina

 [Also Read: 15 Weeks Pregnant]

 A growth spurt begins followed by bone formation.
 You may find yourself gaining a pound per week during the rest of your pregnancy i.e. around 0.454 kg per week.
 Your pelvic area will feel hard and firm.
 You’ll also notice signs of your baby’s movement becoming more prominent by this time.

 You may experience lucid dreams which are often bizarre.
 This reflects anxiety or worries regarding childbirth and parenthood which is totally normal.
 By this time, the baby will weigh more than the placenta now.
 The brown fat which is responsible for heat generation in the baby’s body will get deposited.
 Your breasts will grow further, becoming sensitive, tender, and sometimes they may even ache.
 You’ll even experience the “pregnancy glow“, a form of radiance on your face which is a sign of increased blood circulation.
 The first kicks of your baby are experienced from this week onward till week 22 usually.
 The placenta will now function fully.
 It will absorb and distribute nutrients while eliminating waste.

 [Also Read: 17 Weeks Pregnant]